nukuutos/nukuutos/README.md

 ## Bio 😄

 - 👀 Looking for job positions of Full Stack Developer, Software Engineer
-- 🎓 One semester away from graduating as computer security specialist
+- 🎓 One semester away from graduating as a computer security specialist
 - 💞 Interested in contributing to your projects
 - ✉️ Open to invitations for collaboration
 - 🎮 Like to play CTFs